Noeperron/iceplant_snRNAseq/README.md

 Before running the script, ensure you have downloaded the raw genome files from the NCBI SRA database using the provided accession numbers (to be added once the paper is published).
 Also, install the following software packages as per their documentation:

-### Software pacckages and versions used for assembly, polishing, and quality control
+### Software packages and versions used for assembly, polishing, and quality control

 nanoFilt/2.7.1